Eric Patterson (baseball)

 Eric Scott Patterson (born April 8, 1983) is an American former professional baseball left fielder and second baseman.
 He played in Major League Baseball (MLB) for the Chicago Cubs, Oakland Athletics, Boston Red Sox, and San Diego Padres.
-He is currently the bench coach for the Indianapolis Indians, the Triple-A affiliate of the Pittsburgh Pirates.
+He is currently the manager for the Indianapolis Indians, the Triple-A affiliate of the Pittsburgh Pirates.

 Baseball career

 Amateur

 Although Patterson originally was drafted by the Colorado Rockies in the 23rd round of the 2001 MLB draft out of Harrison High School in Kennesaw, Georgia, he did not sign and went on instead to attend the Georgia Institute of Technology.
 With the Yellow Jackets, Patterson was named an Atlantic Coast Conference All-Star three times (2002–2004) and an All-American twice (in 2002 on the Freshman 1st Team, and in 2004 on the 3rd team).
 He was named to the USA Baseball team twice, in 2002 and 2003.

 Chicago Cubs

 Patterson was selected in the 8th round of the 2004 MLB draft by the Chicago Cubs.

 Patterson played in the 2006 All-Star Futures Game in Pittsburgh, and was ranked the sixth-best prospect in the Cubs organization by Baseball America prior to the 2007 season.
 Patterson made his MLB debut with the Chicago Cubs on August 6, 2007.
 He collected his first major league hit on August 7, by singling against Woody Williams in a game against the Houston Astros.
 On June 22, 2008, Patterson hit the first home run of his career.